Sergutin/IgorMotors/README.md

   The car price was adjusted to 999,999 EUR.

+  3. The formula that calculates the 'Cash for Cars' feature didn’t work.
+The reason is that the formula uses the 'car make' ID from the database IDs, which are different from the ones assigned by the admin.

+    Solution:

+  Add a 'print' statement to check the values, and then adjust the 'car make ID' accordingly to match the 'database ID' value.

   ### Unfixed Bugs
 <p>There are no known unfixed bugs in the code</p>